-3.1.1.
-Missing 95% End-of-Grade Participation Calculation Example
+3.1.1 Missing 95% End-of-Grade Participation Calculation

-Table 3.1.1 provides an example of a school not meeting participation requirements.
-One hundred students were expected to participate in the EOG Reading assessment.
-The actual number of students that were tested was ninety.

-95 (number of students required to test to meet 95% participation) - 90 (number of students who tested) = 5
+Table 3.1.1 provides an example of a school that did not meet participation requirements.
+The table shows that one hundred students are expected to participate in the EOG reading test.
+The number of students required to test in order to meet 95% participation is 95.
+The number of students who actually tested was 90, leaving a difference of 5.